Cabinet for Health and Family Services

 This Web site contains many links to resources and services such as adoption, foster care, KTAP, adult abuse, child care services, child support, food stamps and more.

-The commission provides medical treatment to children with physically disabling conditions.
-Patients receive care coordination services from RNs who work with pediatric specialists to determine a plan of treatment and ensure that every child receives appropriate, state-of-the-art medical care.
+The office provides medical treatment to children with physically disabling conditions.
+Patients receive care coordination services from RNs who work with pediatric specialists to determine a plan of treatment and ensure that every child receives appropriate state-of-the-art medical care.

 Department for Community Based Services (DCBS) Directory

 This directory gives you the phone number and address for each of the state's 120 local community-based services offices.
 These are the offices that determine KCHIP eligibility.

 Family Resource and Youth Services Centers